 How do you conserve and protect a resources that is vital to your very survival?

-ACOG’s Water Resources Division helps local governments to maximize the use of ground and surface water resources.
-This includes planning, management, protection and research of potable water supplies.
+ACOG’s Water Resources Division coordinates water quality management planning and implementation efforts in Central Oklahoma.
+We help local governments maximize the use of ground and surface water resources which also include the planning, management, protection and research of potable water supplies.